CalmDownVal/signal/readme.md

 the signal will immediately reject as well.
 This is similar to the behavior of `Promise.all`.

-This strategy can often provide significant speedups due to its better resource efficiency, but is not suitable for situations when logic of one handler may affect the outcome of another.
-Race conditions may be introduced and result in nasty, hard to track bugs.
+Note that if a handler rejects other handlers continue their execution and there is no way to await them.
+If additional rejections occur, they will be suppressed as the wrapping promise was already rejected with the first error.

-One more caveat of this strategy is that if a handler rejects, other handlers continue their execution and there is no way to await them anymore.
-Moreover if additional rejections occur, they will not propagate (the wrapping promise is already rejected) and will stay hidden from any error handling mechanics.
+The parallel execution strategy is best suited for use with handlers guaranteed to never reject.

 ```ts
 const mySignal = Signal.createAsync({ parallel: true });